 A. No. Wish families can choose whether they will allow publicity of the wish or not.
 We always respect their need for privacy.

 Q. What if a child has special medical needs during a wish?

 A. If a child has special medical needs during a wish, they are discussed with the physician and family beforehand and provided for by the chapter as needed.

 Q. How do I refer a child?

-A. For the fastest response, please contact Referral and Intake Manager, Melissa Tatz, at firstname.lastname@example.org or at 602.343.9446.
-Or you can click here to complete an online wish referral form (Please note: You will be redirected to the Make-A-Wish web site, www.wish.org).
+A. For the fastest response, please contact Jennifer Fleming at 602.343.9446 or by email at email@example.com.
+Or you can click here to complete an online wish referral form (Please note: You will be redirected to the Make-A-Wish national website, www.wish.org).

 Q. Can I donate my airline miles to Make-A-Wish?

 A. Yes.
 Your donation of airline mileage can help us grant travel wishes.
 The Arizona chapter needs nearly 150 million airline miles each year to help travel wishes take flight.
 Once the miles are donated, they NEVER expire for the chapter’s use.
-To donate your miles, please click here.
+You can donate your air miles by going to our air miles donation page.
 PLEASE NOTE: The IRS recognizes award points and miles as a gift or an award from the airline carrier corporation to the individual.
 Therefore, miles donated to charity are not considered tax-deductible.
 It takes approximately 30-60 days for airline miles to transfer from your account.
-Unfortunately, we are unable to confirm when this transaction has been complete.
+Unfortunately, we are unable to confirm when this transaction has been completed.

 Q. Is my financial contribution tax-deductible?